 (b) was done in the mistaken belief that it was required under this Act.

-(3) If a cash dealer, or a person who is an officer, employee or agent of a cash dealer, communicates or gives information under section 16 of the Commonwealth Act, or section 6 or 7 of this Act, the cash dealer or person is taken, for the purposes of section 563A (Property laundering) of The Criminal Code, not to have been in possession of the information at any time.
+(3) If a cash dealer or reporting entity, or a person who is an officer, employee or agent of a cash dealer or reporting entity, communicates or gives information or produces documents under the FTR Act section 16, the AMLCTF Act section 41, 43 or 45, or section 6, 6A or 7 of this Act, the cash dealer, reporting entity or person is taken, for the purposes of The Criminal Code section 563A (Property laundering), not to have been in possession of the information at any time.

+[Section 8 amended: No. 25 of 2018 s.
+9.]

 9. False or misleading statements

 A person must not, in communicating or giving information under this Act —